 How are Tongue Ties and Lip Ties Treated at Highland Dental?

 Typically, very little anesthesia is necessary for this procedure.
-Topical anesthesia or a localized injection may be used depending on the age of the individual.
+Topical anesthesia and a localized injection will likely be used depending on the age of the individual.
 The entire procedure takes just a few minutes.